neuroidss/lab-governance/README.md

 - Reviewing policies from the legal point of view

 Domains:
-- Choose corporate lawyer
+- Choose Legal adviser, Attorney
 - Signatory right
 - Legal decisions, especially the text of any contract on behalf of the company
-- Text of contracts

 ### OrgDev Consulting Branch - Cassus